February 5, 2021

 There are four easy steps to follow in managing institutional declarative knowledge.

-1. The first is to build a strategy.
+1. The first is to .
 Consider and allocate its stewardship and prioritise its preservation.

 The above are the non-negotiables and the source of your next two steps: